14 Types of Hawks in California

 The Northern Goshawk (Accipiter gentilis) is a medium-sized bird of prey found mainly in northern temperate and boreal forests.

-It is one of the largest Accipitridae family members, including other raptors such as eagles, hawks, and kites.
+It is one of the largest members of the Accipitridae family, which includes other raptors such as eagles, hawks, and kites.

-The adult Northern Goshawk has long pointed wings and a long tail with two light bands across it that make it easily distinguishable from other raptors.
+The adult Northern Goshawk has long, pointed wings and a long tail with two light bands across it, which make it easily distinguishable from other raptors.

 Additionally, its head is white or slate gray, while its back and chest are typically brownish to dark gray.